miker704/Strife/patches.md

   - Issue is due to password length validation failing to check when updating it
   - Fixed by returning the warning that a users password must by of appropiate length when. changing their password, it must fall into the length required when first creating their account.

+- A fellow Contributor noted that email format verification missed a problem with periods (and provided a fix this will be merged soon as it was provided near patch v3.0). credit goes to user cpoope1.
+- Email format verification used regex to check for proper email formatting the former version has a vulnerbility Resulting in email addresses being incorrectly validated and has been addressed by cpoope1.

 ### UI and Cosmetic Fixes and Changes